 - Crinoids have been found in the fossil record to have had stems up to 40 meters in length.

 - Scyphocrinites Elegans are neither classed solely as a plant or animal, they are a subspecies between the two groups.

 - A member of the Phylum Echinodermata; sea lily originates from the Greek, Krinon; Lily.

 - As well as situating in coral reefs and shallow waters, the Sea lilies persist in our oceans today, dwelling at great depths as far as 6,000 meters / 4 miles.

-Anatomy.
-The three main parts of the Crinoids are…
+- ANATOMY - The four main parts of the Scyphocrinites Elegans:

-The arms composed of an articulated series of ossicles (Pinnules), these are used in suspension for feeding and respiration.
-The gonads are also located in the arms, fertilisation takes place in open sea water during mass spawning.
++ The Arms; composed of an articulated series of ossicles (Pinnules) used in suspension to feed and for respiration.
+The gonads are also located in the arms where fertilisation takes place in open sea water during mass spawning.

 + The Calyx; the crown or aboral cup containing the vital organs, much smaller compared to the overall total-mass, mostly devoted to food retainment.

 + The Stem; columned to support from the baluster root to the crown.